LucasDiogo96/S.O.L.I.D/README.md

 ### The Solution.

-In this case we will create a [abstract class](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/abstract) to isolate our business logics using the a override for each kind of check.
+In this case, we will create an [abstract class](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/abstract) to isolate our business logic using an override for each kind of check.

 ```csharp
     public abstract class CheckService